suomitek/suomitek-appboard/docs/user/access-control.md

 #### Read access to App Repositories

-In order to list the configured App Repositories in Kubeapps, [bind users/groups Subjects](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#command-line-utilities) to the Kubeapps `apprepositories-read` clusterrole in the namespace Kubeapps was installed into by the helm chart.
+In order to list the configured App Repositories in Suomitek-appboard, [bind users/groups Subjects](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#command-line-utilities) to the Suomitek-appboard `apprepositories-read` clusterrole in the namespace Suomitek-appboard was installed into by the helm chart.

 ```bash
 export KUBEAPPS_NAMESPACE=suomitek-appboard